-- Sculpture displayed at The James Museum of Western & Wildlife Art in St. Petersburg, Florida.
+- “Battle of the Orca & Thunderbird” sculpture accepted as Artist for Conservation featured artworks at the James Museum of Western & Wildlife Art in St. Petersburg, Florida.

 - Sculpture “Peregrine Falcon Emerges from the Void” accepted for the Artists for Conservation International Wildlife Exhibition and Sale.
 Displayed at the VanDusen Botanical Garden Visitor Centre, Vancouver, BC.
 Photographs of the sculpture were also included in the accompanying high-quality glossy coffee table book sold worldwide.